OptimoClaw

 Cost by model, no billing integration

-Every model in your fleet shows its published rate per million tokens, which agents are running on it, and how much traffic it's carrying.
-OptimoClaw never touches your billing account — it multiplies real token usage by the current published rate card.
+Every model in your gateway shows its published rate per million tokens, which agents are running on it, and how much traffic it's carrying.

 Per-agent model routing

-Route each agent's main model, heartbeat model, and compaction model independently.
-Scoped changes stay on that agent; everyone else keeps inheriting the global default, so a single cost-heavy agent can be tuned without destabilizing the rest of the fleet.
+Configure each agent's main model, heartbeat model, and compaction model independently.
+Scoped changes stay on that agent, so a single cost-heavy agent can be tuned without destabilizing the rest of the fleet.

 Diagnoses that resolve to a lever